-- Anyone entering a ministry-operated youth justice facility including staff, youth, contractors and cleaners, undergo an enhanced screening procedure of having their temperature checked daily. - If required, staff are provided with full PPE such as when a youth is being admitted to a youth justice facility until a medical screening is completed or if a youth is experiencing COVID-19 related symptoms.
-Youth are monitored regularly for symptoms of COVID-19 by facility healthcare providers. - Upon entering a youth justice facility, each employee is offered a surgical face mask to be used during the course of their shift. - For clarity, the use of these masks does not replace the use of PPE where additional precautions are required, e.g. youth admission screening or if a youth is experiencing COVID-19 symptoms.
+• Anyone entering a ministry-operated youth justice facility including staff, youth, contractors and cleaners, shall undergo an enhanced screening procedure of having their temperature checked daily.

-All staff and youth have the voluntary option of wearing cloth (non-medical) masks and are encouraged to wear them when physical distancing practices are not possible.
+- Upon entering a youth justice facility, each employee is provided with a surgical/procedure face mask to be used during the course of their shift. - Eye protection (glasses, goggles or a face shield) must be worn anytime staff are within 2 metres of another person - Staff are provided with full PPE when a youth is being admitted to a youth justice facility until a medical screening is completed or if a youth is experiencing COVID-19 related symptoms.
+Youth are monitored regularly for symptoms of COVID-19 by facility healthcare providers. - All visitors/contractors are provided with a surgical mask and face shield when entering the facility - For clarity, the use of these masks does not replace the use of PPE where additional precautions are required, e.g. youth admission screening or if a youth is experiencing COVID-19 symptoms. - While on an intake unit, youth are required to wear a level 1 surgical/procedural mask at all times except when they are alone in their room. - Once moved to a living unit, youth are given the option of wearing a level 1 surgical/procedural mask and are encouraged to maintain physical distancing practices.
+Any time a youth leaves their living unit, they are required to wear level 1 surgical/procedural masks.